danchoi/soywiki/README.markdown

 ## Revision history and distributed workflows

 SoyWiki delegates revision-tracking, syncing, and collaboration workflows to Git.
-SoyWiki automatically creates a git repository in your wiki directory and automatically commits all the edits you make to it.
-You can sync a SoyWiki wiki between two computers using the standard git push and pull commands.
+SoyWiki automatically creates a Git repository in your wiki directory and automatically commits all the edits you make to it.
+You can sync a SoyWiki wiki between two computers using the standard Git push and pull commands.
 Collaborators can also edit a common wiki this way, in peer to peer fashion.

 SoyWiki provides a few convenient key mappings to view the revision